 Studio art students can participate in an annual juried exhibit held in the gallery.
 Each spring, art history majors present original capstone research projects in a public lecture while the studio art students’ capstone project consists of an exhibition of original artwork.

 The Art History Club is a student-run organization that plans special activities for art history majors, minors and any interested non-majors.
-The club meets several times per month to visit galleries and museum exhibitions, watch films, and carry on discussions on art.
+The club meets several times per semester to visit galleries and museum exhibitions, watch films, and carry on discussions about art.